-Preparation for Excelsior College® Examinations, though based on independent study, is supported by Excelsior College with a comprehensive set of exam learning resources and services designed to help you succeed.

-These learning resources are prepared by Excelsior College so you can be assured that they are current and cover the content you are expected to master for the exams.
-These resources, and your desire to learn, are usually all that you will need to succeed.
+The College offers UExcel® exams and Excelsior College® Examinations designed to help you advance your academic objectives through independent study.
+A variety of learning resources, including content guides, guided learning materials, and practice tests, are available directly from Excelsior.
+These resources are prepared by Excelsior College so you can be assured that they are current and cover the content you are expected to master for the exams.
+Along with your own desire to learn, these resources are usually all that you need to help you succeed.